 Mental Health Access Hubs for Coventry and Warwickshire

-New locality-based Mental Health Access Hubs (MHAH) went live in September 2020.
-The hubs will be responsible for clinically triaging all patients and dealing with those in urgent need of care.
+Locality-based Mental Health Access Hubs (MHAH) are responsible for clinically triaging all patients and dealing with those in urgent need of care.

 Where are these Hubs?

-There will be three Mental Health Access Hubs located across Coventry and Warwickshire, and each Hub will be operational 24/7 and 365 days a year at:
+There are three Mental Health Access Hubs located across Coventry and Warwickshire, and each Hub will be operational 24/7 and 365 days a year at:

 - Caludon Centre (Coventry)